-The Company's Auditing Department, which conducts internal audits, implements planned internal audits
+The Company's Auditing Department, which conducts internal audits, implements planned internal audits of the Company's organizations and the affiliated companies and provides follow-up audits after a certain period of time.

 (iv) Matters concerning the effectiveness of audits by Audit & Supervisory Board Members Full-time Audit & Supervisory Board Members have periodic exchanges of opinion with the Representative Director and Chairman, the Representative Director and President and the accounting auditor, in which Outside Audit & Supervisory Board Members also participate as necessary.
 Partly through the opportunity to exchange opinions with the accounting auditor, Audit & Supervisory Board Members evaluate the qualifications, expertise and independence of the accounting auditor.
 Full-time Audit & Supervisory Board Members attend important meetings such as the Management Meeting, the CSR Promotion Meeting, the Investment Evaluation Committee, etc., and read approval documents and other important documents.
 Through a Board of Directors' resolution on the internal control systems, they also clarify important matters to be reported to Audit & Supervisory Board Members and disseminate information thereof.